$H^\infty$-calculus for the Dirichlet Laplacian on conical domains

+Note that~\eqref{eq:range:calc:nu} is less restrictive and closed under $L^p$-duality.
+It is also worth noting that, in contrast to the admissible range~\eqref{eq:range:nu:others} obtained in earlier results, the range for the parameter $\nu$ in Theorem~\ref{thm:Laplace:inhom}, for which boundedness of the $H^\infty$-calculus is established, is not limited to the range between two resonant frequencies.
+Instead, we obtain the natural range, for which extrapolation is possible, and exclude all resonant frequencies from it.

-In addition, Theorem~\ref{thm:Laplace:inhom} also allows for several extensions of the results mentioned above.
-In particular, as already mentioned in the introduction, other than in~\cite{KimLeeSeo2021,KimLeeSeo2022b}, we are able to allow for differing integrability parameters with respect to time and space, which, at least at this stage, is not possible within the approach used so far.
-Moreover, since the admissible range in Theorem~\ref{thm:Laplace:inhom} is considerably larger than~\eqref{eq:range:gamma-nu:KimLeeSeo}, we have more freedom with the parameters, which is particularly important when moving towards nonlinear (S)PDEs~\cite{AgrestiVeraar2022a,AgrestiVeraar2022b,AgrVer2025}.
+In addition, Theorem~\ref{thm:Laplace:inhom} allows for several extensions of the results mentioned above.
+In particular, as already mentioned in the introduction, other than in~\cite{KimLeeSeo2021,KimLeeSeo2022b}, we are able to allow for differing integrability parameters with respect to time and space, which, at least at this stage, is not possible within the other approaches used so far.
+Moreover, since the admissible range in Theorem~\ref{thm:Laplace:inhom} is considerably larger than~\eqref{eq:range:gamma-nu:KimLeeSeo}, we have more freedom with the parameters, which is particularly important when moving towards nonlinear (S)PDEs~\cite{AgrestiVeraar2022a,AgrestiVeraar2022b, AgrVer2025}.
 Finally, it is worth noting that our result can also be used to obtain maximal regularity results for (stochastic) Volterra equations on angular domains by means of~\cite{DesLon2013}.
-To the best of our knowledge, these would be the first results for such stochastic evolution equations on angular domains.
+To the best of our knowledge, these would be the first results for such stochastic evolution equations on conical domains.

-\item In addition to the references mentioned in the introduction, boundedness of the $H^\infty$-calculus for the Dirichlet Laplacian on angular domains is also claimed in~\cite[Proposition~4]{MaierSaal2014}.
-However, the proof therein is unfortunately not correct due to an algebraic mistake in the calculations.
-In our notation, the authors write $\Delta_\Dir = T_{a+2}^{-1} (A+B+L_0) T_a,$ where $A+B+L_0$ is an operator sum with a bounded $H^\infty$-calculus.
+\item In addition to the references mentioned in the introduction, boundedness of the $H^\infty$-calculus for a variant of the Neumann Laplacian on wedge domains is claimed in~\cite[Proposition~4]{MaierSaal2014}.
+The proof technique employed therein would also extend to the Dirichlet case considered here.
+However, the proof is unfortunately not correct due to an algebraic mistake in the calculations.
+In our notation, the authors write $-\Delta_\Dir = T_{a+2}^{-1} (A+B+L_0) T_a,$ where $A+B+L_0$ is an operator sum with a bounded $H^\infty$-calculus.
 They then conclude $R(\lambda, -\Delta_\Dir)= T_a^{-1} R(\lambda,A+B+L_0)T_{a+2}$, which is unfortunately only valid for $\lambda=0$.